-To distinguish between technology to be used within practice and that outside eg Virtual Sandtray versus a mediation app on a smartphone
+To distinguish between technology to be used within the practice and that outside of sessions eg Virtual Sandtray versus a mediation app on a smartphone

 To learn about the risks associated with technology and how this can be harnessed for data mining and privacy/cybersecurity issues (eg Covid track and trace)